Catherine Lacoste

-Catherine Lacoste (born 27 June 1945) is a French amateur golfer and the only player who has won the U.S. Women's Open as an amateur.
+Catherine Lacoste (born 27 June 1945) is a French amateur golfer.
+She is the only player who has won the U.S. Women's Open as an amateur.

 Early life

-She was born and grew up in Paris, France, with her parents, René Lacoste and Simone de la Chaume and three older brothers.
+In 1945, Lacoste was born in Paris, France.
+She was raised in the city.
+She grew up with her parents, René Lacoste and Simone de la Chaume, and three older brothers.
 Her father was, beside being a world class tennis player (having won seven Grand Slam singles titles), also a 6-handicap golfer.
 Her mother was a world class golfer, having won several major international amateur championships.

-Young Lacoste practised many different sports; skiing, skating, swimming, horse riding and tennis and, from 8 years of age, golf.
+Young Lacoste practised many different sports: skiing, skating, swimming, horse riding, tennis and, from 8 years of age, golf.
 Her family spent many holidays in the coast resort area of Saint-Jean-de-Luz, in France close to the Spanish border, near the Golf de Chantaco.
 The club was founded by Lacoste's grandfather René Thion de la Chaume in 1928, as a celebration of the British Ladies Amateur triumph a year earlier by Lacoste's mother.

 French golfer Jean Garaïalde and his father Raymond were her golf teachers when she learned the game at a young age.
-When she was 13 years old, Jean gave her a putter that she used through her entire career.
+When she was 13 years old, Jean gave her a Golden Goose blade putter that she used through her entire career.
 Always hitting the long clubs with ease, favoring the 1-iron, she was soon dominating golf tournaments in the region around her club.

-Career
+At 20 years of age, Lacoste left studies at Sorbonne University after two years, to concentrate on golf.

+Golf career

+Early career

 In 1964, at age 19, Lacoste was selected to the French three-women team for the first Espirito Santo Trophy, the inaugural world team championship of amateur golf, at Golf de Saint Germain, 20 kilometers west of Paris, France.
 The French team of Lacoste, Brigitte Varangot and Claudine Cros, under the captaincy of Lally de Saint Sauveur, won the championship and Lacoste finished tied first individually.

 The year after, Lacoste was invited to the 1965 U.S. Women's Open at Atlantic City Country Club in New Jersey.
 She crossed the Atlantic by boat with her parents and finished 14th.

 She was part of the Continent of Europe team at the 1965 Vagliano Trophy, winning for the first time over the Great Britain and Ireland team.
 Lacoste came to be part of the European team repeating that victory in 1967 and 1969, to take three trophies in a row.

 At the 1966 Espirito Santo Trophy at Mexico City GC, Mexico, the French team finished bronze-medalists and Lacoste was third individually.